Port of Hull: Hull Dock Company

 In 1885, Alexandra Dock opened; it was owned and operated by the Hull Barnsley & West Riding Junction Railway and Dock Company.
 This ended the Dock Company's monopoly on dock facilities in Hull and led to price cutting competition between the two companies for dock charges.
 The Dock Company was operating at a loss and from 1886 sought to merge the company into a larger organisation—the obvious choice being the North Eastern Railway.
 In 1891, the Dock Company approached the North Eastern for capital to improve its Albert Dock, leading to the North Eastern Railway acquiring the shares and debts of the Dock Company in exchange for its shares.
 Instead of improving Albert Dock, the North Eastern decided to expend a much greater sum on a new dock, east of Alexandra Dock; however, the proposal was opposed by both the Hull and Barnsley, and the Hull Corporation.
-The Dock Company and NER were legally amalgamated in 1893; one of the clauses of the Act of Parliament allowing the merger stipulated that about £500,000 would be spent on dock improvements over the next seven years.
+The Dock Company and NER were legally amalgamated by the North Eastern Railway (Hull Docks) Act 1893 (56 & 57 Vict. c. cxcviii); one of the clauses of the act stipulated that about £500,000 would be spent on dock improvements over the next seven years.

-Clauses in the 1893 amalgamation bill protecting the Hull and Barnsley company prevented the NER from creating a new deep water dock without consulting the Hull and Barnsley Railway (H&BR).
-This led to a joint proposal for a dock east of Alexandra Dock being submitted, and passed in 1899, as the "Hull Joint Dock Act".
+Clauses in the 1893 amalgamation act protecting the Hull and Barnsley company prevented the NER from creating a new deep water dock without consulting the Hull and Barnsley Railway (H&BR).
+This led to a joint proposal for a dock east of Alexandra Dock being submitted, and passed in the Hull Joint Dock Act 1899 (62 & 63 Vict. c. ccxlii).
 The new dock was opened in 1914 as the King George Dock.